renaudhelias/MameVHDL/MameVHDL/MameModel/README.md

 Some java files ares missing on generated projets, do add them into the previously generated "MameVHDLModel" project :
 * src/enumportbit/*.java
 * src/enumromload/*.java

+Launch the "com.wordpress.mamevhdl.ui" project as "Eclipse Application", do create a new "MameModel Model" file :)